-Source: Economic Policy Institute analysis of Current Population Survey data

-Massachusetts Has the Largest Proportion of Workers with a Bachelor's Degree or Higher
+Source: Economic Policy Institute analysis of Current Population Survey data Share of Labor Force with a Bachelor's Degree or Higher, by State (2011) Massachusetts Has the Largest Proportion of Workers with a Bachelor's Degree or Higher

-Source: Economic Policy Institute analysis of Current Population Survey data

-In 2010, the median hourly wage for a Massachusetts worker with a Bachelor's degree or higher was nearly twice as much as that for a worker with a high school degree (see first figure, below).
-This higher level follows three decades during which real hourly wages for college-educated workers grew at a fairly robust rate, while wages for those with some college education grew slightly and those with a high school degree saw a slight drop in real median wages (see second figure, below).
+Source: Economic Policy Institute analysis of Current Population Survey data -5% In 2011, the median hourly wage for a Massachusetts worker with a Bachelor's degree or higher was more than twice as much as that for a worker with a high school degree (see first figure, below).
+This higher level follows three decades during which real hourly wages for college-educated workers grew at an annual rate nearly one percentage point higher than inflation, while wages for those with some college education have remained flat and workers with high school degrees saw a slight drop in real median wages (see second figure below).
 Median Wages for Those with a Bachelor's Degree or Higher Are Greater than Wages for Less-Educated Workers

-Source: Economic Policy Institute analysis of Current Population Survey data

-Real Wages Grew Faster for Workers with Higher Levels of Education
+Source: Economic Policy Institute analysis of Current Population Survey data Real Wages Grew Faster for Workers with Higher Levels of Education Real Median Hourly Wage in Massachusetts by Educational Level, 1979-2011 (2011 \$)

-Source: Economic Policy Institute analysis of Current Population Survey data, values deflated using CPI-U

-The Minimum Wage

-The preceding discussion suggests that a high-quality educational system that ensures broad access to college and university training is an important tool for helping workers move to higher-paying jobs.
+Source: Economic Policy Institute analysis of Current Population Survey data, values deflated using CPI-U The Minimum Wage The preceding discussion suggests that a high-quality educational system that ensures broad access to college and university training is an important tool for helping workers move to higher-paying jobs.
 Indeed, it is likely that our highly educated workforce helps attract high-wage employers to Massachusetts.
 It is also the case, however, that some jobs do not require a higher degree.
 In the past, federal and state requirements for a minimum wage have helped ensure adequate salaries for such jobs.
-In Massachusetts about 130,000 workers earn hourly wages that are at or near the minimum wage of \$8.00 (this total includes workers earning up to \$8.25 per hour).

-A majority of workers earning at or near the minimum wage - 66 percent - are 20 years or older and already have a high school degree.
-Nearly two-thirds work at least 20 hours per week, and a quarter work full time.
-Minimum wage workers are concentrated in a few industries - in fact over half work in either the Retail or Leisure and Hospitality industries.
+In Massachusetts close to 130,000 workers earn hourly wages that are at or near the minimum wage of \$8.00 (this total includes workers earning up to \$8.25 per hour).
+A majority of workers earning at or near the minimum wage -63 percent - are 20 years or older and already have a high school degree.
+Two-thirds of minimum wage earners work at least 20 hours per week, and one-third work full time.
+Minimum wage workers are concentrated in a few industries - in fact 60 percent work in either the Retail or Leisure and Hospitality industries.
 Minimum Wage Earners Are Heavily Concentrated in the Retail and Leisure & Hospitality Industries

-Source: Economic Policy Institute analysis of Current Population Survey data from 2010Q3 to 2011Q2
+Source: Economic Policy Institute analysis of Current Population Survey data from 2010Q3 to 2011Q2 Jan-95